joone/joone.github.io/content/post/webkit-caret-color-change.md

 Then, add them to your patch and run webkit-patch command again.
 If you already have +R, just add your patch to the commit queue.

 The committer status has been suspended due to my inactivity so I was not able to add my patch to the commit queue.
 However, one of the reviewers helped me land this patch.
-The next plan is to work on [this bug](https://bugs.webkit.org/show_bug.cgi?id=44862) again.
+The next plan is to work on [Bug 44862 - Make the caret more visible on any background](https://bugs.webkit.org/show_bug.cgi?id=44862) again.